Driby

-Driby is a village in the East Lindsey district of Lincolnshire, England.
+Driby is a village and former civil parish, now in the parish of South Thoresby, in the East Lindsey district of Lincolnshire, England.
 It is situated 4 mi west from the town of Alford.
-A former civil parish, it is now part of the parish of South Thoresby.
-It is in Alford.
+In 1961 the parish had a population of 42.
+On 1 April 1987 the parish was abolished and merged with South Thoresby.

 Driby church was dedicated to Saint Michael, rebuilt in 1849–50, closed by the Diocese of Lincoln during the 20th century, and now a private house.
 It is a Grade II listed building.